chris-braun/truchet/README.md

 # Truchet

+Truchet documents a method for statically coloring Truchet tiles.
 The output of this project is the [writeup](https://chris-braun.github.io/truchet/).
-Read the writeup for the backstory on `truchet.ts`.
-Then read `truchet.ts`.
-That's where all of the magic happens.
+Please read the writeup if you're interested in the backstory on `truchet.ts`.
+Next read `truchet.ts`.
+That's where the magic happens.

-Beyond that, `main.ts` is a little bit of code to glue `index.html` and `truchet.ts` together.
+The other file is `main.ts` which is a little bit of code to glue `index.html` and `truchet.ts` together.
 The rest of the files are for Vite and GitHub.
-Your favorite AI should be able to explain them.
 All of the files just mentioned can be safely ignored unless you are interested in those details.

 ## Installation